darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 hardness (previously _target power factor function_)
 : Previously the _target power factor function_ slider in older versions of _filmic rgb_, this slider is hidden by default, and is set automatically based on other values provided in the _scene_ tab.
 To make this slider visibile, you need to uncheck _auto adjust hardness_ in the _options_ tab.

 : This parameter is the power function applied to the output transfer function, and it is often improperly called the _gamma_ (which can mean too many things in imaging applications, so we should stop using that term).
 It is used to raise or compress the mid-tones to account for display non-linearities or to avoid quantization artifacts when encoding in 8 bit file formats.
 This is a common operation when applying ICC color profiles (except for linear RGB spaces, like REC 709 or REC 2020, which have a linear “gamma” of 1.0).
 However, at the output of _filmic rgb_, the signal is logarithmically encoded, which is not something ICC color profiles know to handle.
-As a consequence, if we let them apply a gamma of 1/2.2 on top, it will result in a double-up, which would cause the middle-grey to be remapped to 76% instead of 45% as it should in display-referred space.
+As a consequence, if we let them apply a gamma of 1/2.2 on top, it will result in a double-up, which would cause the middle-gray to be remapped to 76% instead of 45% as it should in display-referred space.

 latitude
 : The latitude is the range between the two nodes enclosing the central linear portion of the curve, expressed as a percentage of the dynamic range defined in the scene tab (white-relative-exposure minus black-relative-exposure).
 It is the luminance range that is remapped in priority, and it is remapped to the luminance interval defined by the contrast parameter.
 It is usually advisable to keep the latitude as large as possible, while avoiding clipping.
 If clipping is observed, you can compensate for this effect by either decreasing the latitude, shifting the latitude interval with the _shadow/highlights balance_ parameter, or decreasing the contrast.